Отслеживание прогресса доступно только для участников Premium!

 “You call it,” said the captain to Sam.

-He turned to the cook and said, “Well, George, you tie something heavy to the cat and throw it overboard.”
+He turned to the cook and said, “Well, George, tie something heavy to the cat and throw it overboard.”

 “Ghosts?!” asked the captain.